 Scientists aren’t sure why there are magnetite crystals in the brain, but it might have something to do with the Earth’s magnetic field.

-Magneto, the great and powerful mutant—a legendary hero and villain.
+Magneto, the great and powerful mutant, is a legendary hero and villain.

-For every X-Men fan, Magneto’s powers are at the top tier of awesome powers.
+For every X-Men fan, Magneto’s powers are at the top tier when it comes to awesome powers.
 After all, who wouldn’t want to control metal and magnetic fields by mere mental force?
 What if that were a possibility in real life?

 In 2019, scientists engineered tiny magnetic protein crystals and inserted them into cells.
 They were able to move these cells from the outside with magnets.
 Basically, they created magnetic cells!
 Fascinating, but not very Magneto-esque.

-But what if there were similar magnetic crystals in the brain!
+But believe it or not, there may be similar magnetic crystals in the brain!